 Moving on to the next generation of characters, I love the fact that the fleet is comprised of a generous portion of women and minorities.
 This representation is something that has been missing from contemporary cinema in general and dates older releases with every passing feature.
 At the head of that fleet is ace pilot Poe Dameron and The Last Jedi wastes no time reminding us exactly how and why Poe is the best pilot in the galaxy.
 But bringing the character forward, Poe’s rash and impulsive actions, while securing temporary victory over a single battle, do not show the wisdom and big-picture-thinking that a general would need to display.
 As the film progresses, Poe continues his flyboy attitude but through sacrifice and a touch of humility, he heads closer to being more than just a cocky glory-hunting hero, with Leia going so far as to say “Why are you looking at me?
 Follow him.”
 Having said that, I would say that may be a little undeserved.
 As great as Poe is, the introduction of Resistance Vice Admiral Holdo [Dern] is great, she has little time or tolerance for some jumped-up little pilot who feels his skills merit him having a seat at the table for every strategic conversation.
 Regrettably, while creating this strong leader and, let’s be honest, a wonderful Leia successor, they remove her in a sacrificial act.
 One I’ll come back to later.
 The other main plot thread, aside from the chase and the Jedi revelations is the one that will possibly receive the most flak for being largely filler.
 Finn awakes from his coma and continues his roguish, charming exploits, growing more honourable as we go.
 Along for the ride this time is impressionable engineer, Rose, who is still grieving the sister she lost in the film’s opening battle.
 While these two and their mission initially feels like a bit of an unnecessary diversion to spice up the visuals, add some variety and just give a prominent character something to do, it serves to raise some genuinely interesting talking points about war, duty and loyalty.
 From the outset we are shown that Rose’s sister is a hero, without her, Poe’s plan would have been for nought and the dreadnaught will still be active.
 By the end of the film, that heroic gesture is turned on its head; while Rose’s sister’s sacrifice still secured a powerful blow against the First Order, Rose’s actions feel discordant, erratic and ultimately unhelpful.
 She doesn’t secure the codebreaker, her actions lead to the fleet’s plan being exposed and she stops Finn from performing an action which would take out the First Order’s main gun.
 So why does she work?
 Why do I like her?
 To put it simply, because she’s right.
 Rose nearly kills herself stopping Finn and it seems reckless and stupid until she explains why: that in order to win this war, it has to be saving the people you love, otherwise what’s the point?
 Furthermore, the final shots of the film with that beautifully subtle force-nod shows a child inspired to look up from his downtrodden setting thanks to his brief encounter with the woman who showed him the universe can be a better place.
 If that isn’t the most mature and aware Star Wars character (and not in that “I can see you future” bullshit way), I don’t know who is.

-As stated at the very start of this review, I will happily defend this film for the forward-looking, bold filmmaking that it is but I can’t escape the fact that it commits stupid sins the likes of which are rife throughout the prequels.
+As stated at the very start of this review, I will happily defend this film for the forward-looking, bold filmmaking that it is but I can’t escape the fact that it stumbles occasionally, although never to the extent of the prequels.
 But I would maintain all this is a positive because the conversation it generates is more interesting.
 Suddenly the playing field is even and the coming films are truly unknown.
 Of course, this puts a lot of pressure on what’s to come to meet these newly established possibilities but for the time being, I would posit this is a good film – if only for the very fact that a good film should challenge you and create within you a sense of marvel, a sense of questioning ones’ own existence, a sense of familiarity and a sense of ..conflict.

 15th December 2017